New Korean Orthography

 The New Korean Orthography was a spelling reform used in North Korea from 1948 to 1954.
-It added five consonants and one vowel letter to the Hangul alphabet, supposedly making it a more morphophonologically "clear" approach to the Korean language.
+It added five consonants and one vowel letter to the Hangul alphabet in an attempt to fit the morphophonology of the Korean language.
+Its use has since been discontinued and the standard writing system is the same version of Hangul as used in South Korea, though it remains historically significant as a piece of culture once separating the North from the South.